geoip-lite/node-geoip/README.md

 --------------

 `geoip-lite` is a fully JavaScript implementation of the MaxMind geoip API.
 It is not as fully featured as bindings that use `libgeoip`.
-By reducing scope, this package is about 40% faster at doing lookups.
-On average, an IP to Location lookup should take 20 microseconds on a Macbook Pro.
-IPv4 addresses take about 6 microseconds, while IPv6 addresses take about 30 microseconds.
+By reducing scope, this package is significantly faster at doing lookups.
+On average, an IPv4 lookup takes under 0.5 microseconds and an IPv6 lookup takes about 1.3 microseconds.

 synopsis
 --------